Mustafanaji0413/webster00/README.md

 <br>
 <strong> <h3> Bootstrap </h3></strong>

-- The Bootstrap Library was used through the project.
+- The Bootstrap Library was used throughout the project.
 The project used version 4.6.
 - <a href="https://getbootstrap.com/">Bootstrap </a>
 - - Toasts/Navigation Bar/Forms/Dropdown Menu/Buttons, the core elements mentioned are all found in the Bootstrap components section and built upon.